DEIS GRADUATE STUDENT FELLOWSHIP

 The graduate fellowships, established by the Dielectrics and Electrical Insulation Society, are offered to further graduate education in the areas of electrical insulation and dielectric phenomena of interest to the Society and are open to suitable candidates from all over the world.
 The fellowship is for students pursuing their Ph.D. degree.
 The graduate student must be either a student member of IEEE or have applied for a student membership in IEEE at the time of application submission.
 Priory will be given to those students who are also DEIS members and if the major advisor for the student is also a DEIS member.
 Previous recipients of this award are not eligible for consideration.
 The DEIS Graduate Student awards are competitive, and the research proposals are refereed by members of the DEIS Education Committee (and/or other referees).

-Anticipated award: THREE awards of up to $5000 each.
+Anticipated award: FIVE awards of up to $5000 each.

 Research topics may cover a broad scope and include insulating media, their electric and dielectric properties, breakdown, charge transport and electrostatics, high voltage effects, and related subjects.
 Selection will be competitive.

 The general criteria used for project evaluation will be clarity of presentation of the problem, relevance, innovative content, impact of the topic chosen and ability to accomplish the objective during the award period.

 As a guide to produce a good proposal, please check on the DEIS website (https://ieeedeis.org/deis-fellowships/) those that have been awarded in the last years.

 Proposals should be prepared by the applicants themselves.
 By the deadline indicated in the call, the copy of the research proposal should be submitted through this website (instructions will be provided in due time).
 The document should describe shortly the state of the art, and the potential impact the research results could have at both theoretical and practical level.
 Also, the technical proposal should list the resources needed to accomplish the target and whether or not these resources are currently available.